BVSc Gateway to Veterinary Science (D108)

 View courses for 2020 entry

-We can only accept UCAS applications.
-The closing date for UCAS applications for this course is 15 October.
-UCAS advises that no more than four choices from a possible five can be used for veterinary courses.
+The closing date for Veterinary Science UCAS applications is 15 October.
+UCAS advises that no more than four choices from a possible five are used for Veterinary Science.

 |Course duration||6 year(s) full-time|